 Reportedly, the construction of the UK’s first commercial-scale LAES plant is set to begin immediately and be completed and operational in early 2026.

 Upon completion, the facility will have a storage capacity of 300 MWh and an output power of 50 MW per hour for six hours.
-It is expected to set the bar for storage energy systems around the world, positioning the UK as the global leader in energy storage and flexibility.
+It is expected to set the bar for storage energy systems around the world.
+This will position the UK as the global leader in long-duration energy storage (LDES).

 According to reports Highview Power plans to construct four more larger-scale 2.5 GWh facilities by 2035 at an investment of about £3 billion.
 The construction of these facilities at strategic sites across the UK will ensure a fast roll-out of the Highview Power technology which can store renewable energy for up to several weeks, longer than battery technologies.